wondercrazy15/lightshot-print-screen-linux-handler/README.md

 ## Requirements

-- One necessary command-line tool to have manually installed:
+- One necessary command-line tool to have manually installed for sure:
 	- [`xdotool`](http://manpages.ubuntu.com/manpages/focal/man1/xdotool.1.html) (Ubuntu man page): In Ubuntu the package is in the _universe_ part of official archive.

+- One more necessary command-line tool which should be pre-installed on most [distributions](https://en.wikipedia.org/wiki/Linux_distribution) (wiki):
+	- `procps` containing [`pgrep`](https://linux.die.net/man/1/pgrep) (man page) which my script uses: In Ubuntu the package is in the _main_ part of official archive.

 - [X Window System](https://en.wikipedia.org/wiki/X_Window_System) (wiki), with any [desktop environment](https://en.wikipedia.org/wiki/Desktop_environment) (wiki).